davidweidawang/davidweidawang.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: 📣📣 Excited to join the [OpenScienceLab](https://science.openxlab.org.cn/) at the [Shanghai AI Laboratory](https://www.shlab.org.cn/) as a Ph.D. student in AI4Science.
+- *2024.09*: 📣📣 Excited to join the [OpenScienceLab](https://science.openxlab.org.cn/) at the [Shanghai AI Laboratory](https://www.shlab.org.cn/) as an intern in AI4Science group.
 - *2022.09*: 🎉🎉 Selected as a member of the [Outstanding Science and Innovation Talent - Youth Enlightenment Program](https://mp.weixin.qq.com/s/bFF-IJLT49Ftm5x48avsCw) at Tongji University.

 # 📝 Publications